Primary Care Review Course for Nurse Practitioners

 -

 The course integrates Canadian, U.S., and international clinical guidelines.
-Lab values are presented in SI units, with conventional units included where applicable.
+Lab values are presented in metric units with conventional units included where applicable to support clinicians across North America.

 Testimonials